-By the way, if you will have a large group, you may want to read my reunion tips.
+By the way, if you will have a large group, you may want to read Mary’s reunion tips.

 A family of 5 or larger can be surprisingly expensive to accommodate at a Walt Disney World resort, because Disney’s hotels aren’t geared toward large families!
 Ironic for a “family” destination, but true.